Michael Jackson: First child sexual abuse accusations and first marriage (1993–1995)

-Prosecutors raided Neverland Ranch and other places of residency while Jackson was on tour in August, but no leads were found as the investigators ruled that there was no medical or physical evidence.
-Hundreds of children were interviewed; all denied abuse or improper behavior.
-Attention was later brought to two legal art books depicting young boys playing, running, and swimming in various states of undress.
-However, Jackson denied knowing of the books' content and claimed if they were there, someone had to have sent them to him and he did not open them.
-No child pornography or other incriminating evidence was found.
-In December 1993, Prosecutor Thomas W. Sneddon Jr. filed a court order to conduct a strip search of Jackson, based on a drawing provided by the accuser and submitted to authorities.
+Prosecutors raided Neverland Ranch and other residences while Jackson was on tour in August, finding no child pornography or other incriminating evidence.
+In December 1993, Prosecutor Thomas W. Sneddon Jr. filed a court order to conduct a strip search of Jackson, based on a drawing provided by Jordan and submitted to authorities.
 According to Reuters and USA Today, the description of Jackson's genitalia did not match the photographs taken during the police investigation.
-Prosecutors sought testimony from Jackson's doctors and family members.
 The grand jury subsequently subpoenaed Jackson's mother, reportedly to assess whether there were any physical alterations compared to the description.
-In November 1993, Jackson requested that the civil trial be postponed until after the criminal hearing was completed due to a violation of his civil rights, under the circumstances of having to defend himself under double jeopardy.
-This motion was denied and in January 1994, the civil lawsuit was settled for $15,331,250, with separate payments of $1.5 million for Evan and June Chandler coming out to a total of $18.3 million allocated to the Chandler family, lower than the initial demand of $20–30 million requested by Evan Chandler.
-The document shows that the Chandlers dropped the child molestation allegations from their complaint with Jackson's settlement being filed over claims of negligence.
-It was later revealed that this settlement did not prevent the Chandlers from testifying in the criminal case The police never pressed criminal charges.
-The prosecution continued to investigate Jackson from January to June 1994 with Jordan Chandler continuing to co-operate with investigators.
-By July 1994 multiple grand juries had been called; jurors remarked that no damaging evidence was heard against Jackson.
-"The [Santa Barbara] grand jury in Michael Jackson's case was dismissed and one juror said he heard no evidence against [Jackson]...
-Another juror told CNN that he heard no evidence against him [Jackson] during the hearing."
-On September 21, 1994, after 400 witnesses had been investigated with another 30 called in front of the grand juries, the investigation was closed.
-A few potential leads had been found but all of them turned out to be false.
+In November 1993, Jackson requested that the civil trial be postponed until after the criminal hearing, arguing that proceeding would violate his civil rights under the circumstances of having to defend himself under double jeopardy.
+The motion was denied, and in January 1994, the civil lawsuit was settled for $15,331,250, with separate payments of $1.5 million for Evan and June Chandler, totaling $18.3 million allocated to the Chandler family—less than the initial $20–30 million demand.

+The settlement documents show that the Chandlers dropped the child molestation allegations from their complaint, with Jackson's settlement filed over claims of negligence.
+It was later revealed that the settlement did not prevent the Chandlers from testifying in the criminal case.
+The police never filed criminal charges.
+The prosecution continued to investigate Jackson from January to June 1994, with Jordan continuing to cooperate with investigators.
+By July 1994, multiple grand juries had been convened; jurors reported that no damaging evidence was presented.
+On September 21, 1994, after 400 witnesses had been investigated and another 30 called before the grand juries, the investigation was closed.
+A few potential leads were found, but all proved false.